upenndigitalscholarship/fmb-hub/exhibits/memorias-vivas-de-un-archivo-muerto.md

 ---
-title: Memorias vivas de un archivo muerto (Publication supported by the Hershey Fund of the Wolf Humanities Center at the University of Pennsylvania, as well as by funding from University of Michigan and SSHRC.)
+title: "Enlace para descargar el libro: Memorias vivas de un archivo muerto (Publication supported by the Hershey Fund of the Wolf Humanities Center at the University of Pennsylvania, as well as by funding from University of Michigan and SSHRC.)"
 titleEng: Living Memories from a Dead Archive (Publication supported by the Hershey Fund of the Wolf Humanities Center at the University of Pennsylvania, as well as by funding from University of Michigan and SSHRC.)